 You have the right to dispute the accuracy of any information provided to the landlord by a screening service or credit reporting agency.
 If your application is denied due to unfavorable information received during the screening process you will be notified in writing.
-You have the right to respond to the owner/agent in writing or request a meeting within 14 days to dispute the rejection.
+You can verbally request a hearing to dispute the denial.